moxit-io/react-redux-starter/README.md

 -   💖 **Lint** — ESlint
 -   🐶 **Husky** — Prevent bad commits

+## Usage

+Clone, Install dependencies, and get your hands dirty.

+-   `git clone https://github.com/moxit-io/react-redux-starter.git` - clone repo
+-   `cd react-redux-starter` - cd into your newly created project directory
+-   `yarn install` - install dependencies
+-   `yarn start` - start development server

+---

 ## Boilerplate setup steps

+The steps below are for reference only no need to repeat these steps in order to start using the boilerplate.

 Start by creating your empty React application using `create-react-app`